Abtint/Pathway_Enrichment_Analysis/README.md

 # Pathway Enrichment Analysis (GO and KEGG)

-This repository contains **`pathway_enrichment_analysis.R`**, an R script that performs Gene Ontology (GO) and KEGG pathway enrichment on any differential expression results you supply.
+This repository contains **`pathway_enrichment_analysis.R`**, an R script that performs Gene Ontology (GO) and Kyoto Encyclopedia of Genes and Genomes (KEGG) pathway enrichment on any differential expression results you supply.
 The script separates up-regulated and down-regulated gene sets, maps gene symbols to Entrez identifiers, runs enrichment with **clusterProfiler**, and writes all results to an Excel workbook.

 ---